-You could do worse than Pret (a Manger) who use organic beans and milk however you are at the mercy of the barista skills in each store.
+You could do worse than Pret (a Manger) – found on every corner – who use organic beans and milk.
+However, you are at the mercy of the barista skills in each store.
 I default to a flat white because otherwise they use a little too much milk for my taste.

 London coffee: for better or worse

-I’ll be updating this list as I make new discoveries so do let me know if you know of a great coffee spot in your favourite part of London.
+I update this list regularly as I make new discoveries so do let me know if you know of a great coffee spot in your favourite part of London.

 Pin to save for later